gumaerc-testorg/5.60-spring-2008/content/resources/exam-1-information.md

   youtube_description: ''
   youtube_id: ''
 ---
-Information on the third exam of the course.
-Includes what to bring, materials covered, topics to review, and a list equations you should know.
+Information on the first exam of the course.
+Includes what to bring, materials covered, and topics to review.